 Important Note: If you’d like to visit Fort Huachuca, please remember the Fort is an active military installation and specific entrance requirements are enforced.
 U.S. Citizens without a valid Department of Defense credential will be subject to a background check before receiving a photo ID pass, valid for up to 30-days.
 Allow 30 minutes to complete the entrance requirements.
 Current vehicle registration and proof of vehicle insurance may be requested.
 International visitors must arrange for an approved military escort in advance (PIO@SierraVistaAZ.gov).
 The Fort may be closed without notice.

 Personal use photography of wildlife and historic buildings is permitted.
-Commercial photography and videography is not permitted.
-Please direct questions concerning permissible photography to DPTMS Antiterrorism Office (520-533-6995) or the Fort Huachuca Public Affairs Office (520-533-1850).
+Commercial or media photography and videography is not permitted.
+Please direct questions concerning permissible photography to the Fort Huachuca Public Affairs Office at (520) 533-1850.